pesca-dev/moneyboy-app/README.md

 To build the application from the command line, you can use the provided build lanes with `fastlane`, or invoke `xcodebuild`/`gradle` directly.
 Refer to the [CI workflows](.github/workflows) for examples.

 For further instructions, check out [the official docs](https://reactnative.dev/docs/environment-setup).

+### Android Studio
+If you prefer to run the android app using Android Studio, follow these steps instead:

+* Import the `android` subfolder of the project into Android Studio
+* Open a terminal and navigate to the project root using `cd ..`
+* Run `npx react-native run-android` in the terminal to start the JS server
+* Build and run the app
+* Try the app in the emulator